Xingyan3/Test-Case-Prioritization/README.md

 -p, --prioritization: Select the test case prioritization strategy.
 Choices are baseline, random, total, additional.
 Default is baseline.

 -b, --benchmark: Specify one or more benchmarks to run.
 Default is schedule2.
-To run all benchmarks, pass all.
+To run all benchmarks, pass `all`.

 -v, --verify: Enable verification of the test suite.
 This does not take any value.
 Will print verification result.
+Choos from [`tcas`, `totinfo`, `schedule`, `schedule2`, `totinfo`, `printtokens`, `printtokens2`, `replace`].

 -s, --sss: Create single execution statement coverage statistics.
 This does not take any value.
 Will `create single_execution_{criteria}_statistics.json`